emqx/emqx-docs/en_US/changes/upgrade-4.3.md

 # Upgrade from 4.2 to 4.3

-Due to database schema and inter-broker API changes, an EMQ X 4.3 node can not join a 4.2 cluster.
+Due to database schema and inter-broker API changes, a EMQ X 4.3 node can not join a 4.2 cluster.

 The recommended way to upgrade is be done in below steps